sobierajpawel/Oponeo_ASPNETCoreMVC/02/Task01.md

 3. In the `Application` project add services to make CRUD operations with using repositories.

-4. In the `Persistence` layer make implementation of interfaces.
+4. In the `Persistence` layer make implementation of repositories interfaces.

 5. Change controllers to using service from `Application` layer.